 8.1 Drivers must exit and enter the pits at a safe speed.

-8.2 Drivers entering and exiting the pits must follow the blend lines and may not go over the blend line to exit the pits earlier.
+8.2 Drivers entering and exiting the pits must follow the blend lines and may not go over the blend line to enter or exit the pits earlier.

 8.3 Drivers on track are not allowed to use the pit blend lane as part of the official racing surface.